COVID-19 & THE VACCINE FREQUENTLY ASKED QUESTIONS

 I’m pregnant, can I still get vaccinated?

-If you’re you’re eligible for the COVID-19 Pfizer or Moderna vaccination at any stage of pregnancy.
+If you’re pregnant, you’re eligible for the COVID-19 Pfizer or Moderna vaccination at any stage of pregnancy.
 If you’re trying to get pregnant or are breastfeeding, you can also receive the vaccine.
 Always talk to your doctor if you have concerns or questions about receiving the vaccine whilst pregnant, breastfeeding or planning to become pregnant.

 Can children receive the COVID-19 vaccine?